clap-rs/clap/README.md

 ## What's New

+Here's the highlights for v2.10.2

+* Fixes a critical bug where the help message is printed twice

 Here's the highlights for v2.10.1

 * **Help Subcommand:**  fixes misleading usage string when using multi-level subcommmands such as `myprog help subcmd1 subcmd2`